AdobeDocs/campaign-standard.en/help/automating/using/best-practices-workflows.md

 To duplicate existing activities, you can use copy-paste.
 This way, you keep the settings that were originally defined.
 For more information, refer to [Duplicating workflow activities](../../automating/using/workflow-interface.md).

 Each marketing activity offers several types by default.
-You can preconfigure certain parameters according to your needs.
+You can preconfigure some parameters according to your needs.
 For more information, refer to the [Managing templates section](../automating/using/building-a-workflow.md#configuring).

 ### Scheduler activity